kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-5-academia.md

 ---

-This is the fifth part of a seven-part series that investigates why the last 10 years were so uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the fifth part of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate science.

 1. [Introduction](/civil-war-truth-1-introduction/)
 2. [Corporatism and Technocracy](/civil-war-truth-2-corporatism-technocracy/)